bazhenov/tango/commpage.md

 The child process needs a way to enter "worker mode" where it reads JSON-RPC commands from stdin and writes measurement samples to the commpage.

-1. Add a hidden CLI subcommand: `__worker` (double underscore signals internal use).
+1. Add a hidden CLI subcommand: `__worker --shmem <name> --role <role>`.
 2. When `__worker` is invoked:
-   - Read `init` command from stdin to get commpage shmem name and role.
-   - Open the commpage, determine own lane and peer lane from role.
+   - Open the commpage.
-   - Initialize benchmarks (calls `tango_init` equivalent internally).
+   - Initialize list of benchmarks.
    - Enter command loop reading JSON-RPC from stdin.
 3. The `run_benchmark` command:
+   - Prepares state from the benchmark index and seed passed in params.
    - Loops `num_samples` times: take measurement, write sample to own lane, `wait_for_peer()`.
    - Returns RPC response after all samples are written.
-4. All other commands (`select`, `estimate_iterations`) are thin wrappers around the existing `ErasedSampler` / `State` API.
+4. The `estimate_iterations` command prepares state from index/seed and estimates iteration count for a given time budget.
 5. The child's stderr is forwarded to the runner's stderr for debugging.

 ### Phase 3: Runner-Side Child Handle